NicoleHall/Ear-Buddies/README.md

 ### Problem
-Listening to a podcast is an easy and convienient way to get information or entertainment.
+Listening to a podcast is an easy and convenient way to get information or entertainment.
 But sorting by topic in iTunes is somewhat difficult

 ### Solution